Starrybelle15/Tech-Internship/README.md

 Extracted:
 Definitions, symptoms, causes, risk factors, diagnosis, treatment, prevention, FAQs, epidemiology, prevention, complications.

-💾 File Format and Size of Microsoft Word .docx that were created during the period of this internship which was later converted to .txt for model integration.
+💾 File Format and Size of the Microsoft Word .docx that were created during the period of this internship which was later converted to .txt for model integration.
 They include:
 1. ENDOCRINOLOGY Part 1.docx - 5.3MB
 2. ENDOCRINOLOGY Part 2.docx - 721KB
 3. Ophthalmology (EYE AND VISION).docx - 6.7MB